 Admissions results will be notified through OAS on the given notification date.

-*NOTE: An additional online interview may be required at the discretion of the university; details, including an invitation to Zoom, will be provided at the time of notification.
+Details, including an invitation to Zoom, will be provided at the time of notification.

 Those who do not hold Japanese nationality must have, or obtain, valid residence status in Japan to enroll in ICU.
 Even if you complete the required entrance procedures after receiving notification of acceptance from ICU, if you fail to obtain valid residence status in Japan, you will not be allowed to enroll in ICU.
 Even if ICU applies to the Immigration Services Agency of Japan for the Certificate of Eligibility (CoE) on your behalf, ICU assumes no responsibility for the results of the CoE application.